Lala Meredith-Vula: Major bodies of work

+Produced over several years, Women and Water explores the female body within natural environments.
+The photographs challenge conventional representations of women through images that emphasise movement, vulnerability and freedom, using water as both subject and metaphor.

 "Women and Water" is about the beauty and imperfection of the free body underwater.
 Many women feel they have been deformed by social influences, particularly in the West.
 In the water they are free to dissolve and re-appear as a part of nature both classical and expressive.

-Her work can be found in a range of major art collections including, but not limited to: Arts Council of Britain, Arthur Andersen Collection, Centre of Photography in Geneva, Collezione La Gaia, Doria Pamphilj Gallery Collection, Doria Pamphilj Palace Museum, The Teseco Foundation, The British Council Collection.